What is Sudden Cardiac Arrest?

-Sudden cardiac arrest is an electrical disturbance in the heart that prevents it from beating properly.
-During SCA, the ventricles of the heart flutter in a phenomenon known as ventricular fibrillation, making them unable to deliver blood to the body.
+Sudden cardiac arrest (SCA) is an electrical disturbance in the heart that prevents it from beating properly.
+During SCA, the ventricles flutter in a phenomenon known as ventricular fibrillation, making them unable to deliver blood to the body.
 The heart responds by quivering, rather than beating in a normal fashion.
 Blood flow to the brain is reduced to the point that the person loses consciousness and collapses.
 Unless emergency treatment is provided quickly, death usually follows.

-Everyone is at risk
+Anyone is at risk

-CPR, to keep the blood flowing through the body
+- CPR, to keep the blood flowing through the body

-Defibrillation, to restore a normal rhythm to the heart
+- Defibrillation, to restore a normal rhythm to the heart